-The Tanabata Festival has been around for a very long time and was introduced to Japan in 755.
+The Tanabata festival has been around for a very long time and was introduced to Japan in 755.
 It is based on a festival from China called the Qixi festival.

 Orihime loved making her father happy, but she was also very lonely.
-Her father noticed her sadness and wanting to bring some joy to her life in the way she brought joy to him.
+Her father noticed her sadness and wanted to bring some joy to her life in the way she brought joy to him.
 He arranged for her to meet a cow herder, Hikoboshi.
 The two instantly fell in love and got married but they were so in love that they neglected their duties and cows roamed all over.

 But when the day came, they discovered there was no bridge to cross the river to meet, leaving them separated.
 Orihime wailed in despair and her cries were so loud they roused some local magpies that took pity on the parted lovers.
 They built a bridge for them with their wings so they could cross the river and meet again.